Bei007/Covid-19-Streamlit-App/README.md

 ### Data key features:

 1. Interactive tracker showing the total confirmed cases, deaths, and vaccinations on a global scale.
-2. Interactive world map with selectable options displaying the number of confirmed cases and deaths by country and month/year.
+2. Interactive world map with selectable options displaying the number of confirmed cases (in blue) and deaths (in red) by country and month/year.
 3. Bar charts showing incidence rate and case fatality ratio per country.
 4. Time series charts showing the number of confirmed and death cases from January 2020 to March 2023.
 5. Confirmed cases and deaths are clearly distinguished using color-coded dots on the map.